 That last one isn’t a cliché – one winter I was having coffee with a friend on Zurich’s hoity-toity Bahnhofstrasse when I suddenly realized I might not be able to afford my espresso.
 I’d only brought 10 Swiss francs, about US $11 to me, and it was barely enough to cover the bill.

-Switzerland often ranks among the world’s most expensive countries, with three of its cities – Zurich, Bern, and Geneva – making the top 10 list of the priciest places to live, according to The Mercer Cost of Living Survey 2021.
+Switzerland often ranks among the world’s most expensive countries, with four of its cities – Zurich, Bern, Basel, and Geneva – making the top 10 list of the priciest places to live, according to The Mercer Cost of Living Survey 2022.
 But that doesn’t mean the impecunious can’t enjoy Swiss riches, too.
 Here are four of my favorite, cheaper alternatives to the splashier winter attractions that won’t leave you begging for your beverages.

 After high school, I took a gap year to live with a Swiss family outside of Geneva who would go to Zermatt every year to ski.
 When they took me along, I was predictably blown away.
 With its storybook village of snow-capped chalets, the tidy warrens of alleyways, and, of course, the Matterhorn looming over it all like a fang, Zermatt is world famous for a reason.